 This course examines the cultural and social impact of digital technologies from the perspective of the humanities.
 In education, business, medicine--in every part of our daily lives, they are the impetus of change.
 Students will analyze the ways in which digital technologies have and continue to transform the human experience.
 3 credits.

 HUMU 310 Contemporary Latin American Societies

 This course is an overview of the cultures, populations, migration patterns, and societies of the Latin American region.
 Students will examine the widely varied cultures and social structures of people living in the geographic region stretching from Mexico and the Caribbean to Argentina and Chile.
 Topics include art, food, literature, politics, languages, and music.
 This course is recommended for anyone who has an interest in contemporary life in Latin America.
-Online only.
 3 credits.